THE MOST WONDERFUL TIMES OF THE YEAR

 Madison River Salmon Fly hatch

 Dropping and clearing water gives way to "The Hatch."
 The most significant event in the natural world of Trout is unquestionably the annual Madison River Salmon Fly hatch.
-These giant stoneflies are found on many are rivers, but the intensity of the hatch and the nature of the fishing during the hatch can vary widely.
+These giant stoneflies are found on many of our rivers, but the intensity of the hatch and the nature of the fishing during the hatch can vary widely.
 It usually begins around June 25th on the Madison and last for 2-3 weeks or more as it works its way up-river to the Slide area.
 On the Upper Madison the Salmon Flies also hatch concurrently with a prolific hatch of giant Golden Stones.
 Sometime the best dry action will be had by using the slightly smaller Golden Stone patterns instead of the Sammies.
 This is a great time on the Madison and it's a spectacle that all anglers should witness at least once.
 In addition, it's the one time of year when you know every big fish in the river will rise to a dry fly!!
 We have see some true giants on the big bug over the years.

 After the Sammy hatch we ease into the mid-summer period on the Madison.
 This tends to be the most popular time of year for traveling anglers, probably due to the excellent climate and wether of the Rocky Mountains in the summertime.
 Fishing is consistently good too.
 We will have good hatches of PMD's, Yellow Sallies, and Caddis during July.
 Then the next big thing starts to happen with the emergence of the Nocturnal Golden Stones.
 This large stonefly hatches at night, and the males have a mutated wing so they don't fly.
 You won't typically see very many of the adults, but you will see many shucks left behind each morning on the stream bank and river rocks.
 This hatch brings fish up to the Chubbies and also offers some good nymph fishing.
 By mid to late August the Nocturnal Golden hatch is waning and we come into a relatively hatchless time of year for aquatic insects.
 This is when the terrestrials come into play.

-Though once a great hopper river, the trout of the Madison don't respond to hoppers like the once did.
+Though once a great hopper river, the trout of the Madison don't respond to hoppers like they once did.
 However, flying ants are another story.
 There are genuine Flying Ant hatches that are awesome to witness.
 These little bugs will drive trout crazy like few other things.
 It is not easy to predict exactly when and where these hatches will occur, but generally they will happen on late August and early September afternoons whe it is pretty warm and muggy.
 Often following or preceding thunderstorms.
 These bugs hatch from trees so the best action is usually in the reach of the Madison from the first cottonwood trees downstream to Ennis Lake.
 Trust me, you don't want to get caught in a Madison River flying ant hatch without the right flies!!
 Fish will rise with abandon for these little morsels.